 7. Hardcopy of important phone numbers.
 Yes!
 I don’t think a lot of us remember our family or friends phone numbers so do carry a printout of a few numbers

-8. Packaged water, if your susceptible to upsetting your stomach with anything else
+8. Packaged water, if you’re susceptible to upsetting your stomach with anything else

 9. Spare cash/ID that’s not in your wallet

 10. A Matchbox and a candle.
 You never know when you would need to light a fire either to protect you against cold or at times even darkness

 Advantages of Solo Travel